1407arjun/create-any-app/packages/README.md

 ### Selecting a preset directly

-You can now directly start a new app from a preset using the create command.
+You can directly start a new app from a preset using the create command.

-> Preset functionality requires the package to be installed globally using `npm install -g create-any-app`.

 ```sh
 create-any-app create <preset-name> my-app